pierrejacquet/NCBI-RookieUI/Chrome/README.md

 <img src="https://github.com/pierrejacquet/NCBI-RookieUI/blob/master/Chrome/ROOKIEMAX.png" width="120">
 In order to add the extension (on Chrome), add all files in a folder and drag & drop this folder on chrome://extensions

+For Firefox, type "about:debugging" in search bar, click on the “Load Temporary Add-on” and select any file of the project.

-Then discover a new look on the NCBI website.
+Discover a new look on the NCBI website.

 ------